FCollaPi/datasci4health/p3/README.md

 3. Configure the node styles so it can use the column `color` for coloring the nodes and the column `p_node` as the reference for dimensioning the node's size;
 4. Import the CSV file `net_edges.csv` as an edge table;
 5. Configure the edge style to use the column `color` for coloring the edges and the column `weight` for dimensioning the edge's size.
-6. Since we went through a different plot of the graph, we had to test the organizing algorithms.
+6. Since we went through a different way of plotting the graph, we had to test the organizing algorithms.
 We chose the `Prefuse Force Directed OpenCL Layout` technique based on the `weight` attribute.

 We renamed the columns `color` to match their specific reference (`node-color` and `edge-color`) during the process, but that is not necessary because Cytoscape is smart enough to differentiate both.